Weyaaron/nvim-training/Readme.md

 is your own risk.

 # Disabled Tasks
-There might be cases where Tasks have to be retracted.
+There might be cases where tasks have to be retracted.
 If this is the case, you may need to update your call to setup to exclude them.